 Response: Q Link Wireless, LLC, Amerimex Communications Corp., and IM Telecom, LLC d/b/a Infiniti Mobile (the Parties) did not intend to highlight that a change in subsidy provided to a Lifeline customer would financially impact an eligible telecommunications carrier (though this would be the case, if the ETC were to continue to provide service at the same net costs to the Lifeline customer); rather, the Parties intended to express that a decrease in subsidy without an increase in rates impacts the level of benefits that an ETC can offer to the consumer.
+With wireline ETCs, a decrease in subsidy simply results in a parallel increase to the monthly plan cost.
+However, prepaid wireless ETCs value being able to offer a free plan option, because there is such a large customer base in need of it; it removes barriers to enrollment; it reduces billing-related costs; and most notably, it reduces the number of customers that risk losing their Lifeline service due to nonpayment.
 The retail price of service is determined based on a myriad of factors, ranging from costs of wholesale minutes and network access to the regulatory and administrative costs of operating in general.
-Therefore, as costs to provide service increase and/or subsidy amounts decrease, the ETC is forced to either value a low cost plan option (and offset costs in other ways, such as a decrease in benefits, outreach efforts, etc.) or raise rates.
+Therefore, as costs to provide service increase and/or subsidy amounts decrease, the ETC is forced to either value a no-cost plan option (and offset costs in other ways, such as a decrease in benefits, outreach efforts, etc.) or raise rates.